openHPI/poseidon/README.md

 ### TLS

 We highly encourage the use of TLS in this API to increase the security.

+#### Poseidon

-To enable TLS, set `server.tls.active` or the corresponding environment variable to true and specify the `server.tls.certfile` and `server.tls.keyfile` options.
+To enable TLS, set `server.tls.active` or the corresponding environment variable to `true` and specify the `server.tls.certfile` and `server.tls.keyfile` options.

 You can create a self-signed certificate to use with this API using the following command.

 ```shell
 $ openssl req -x509 -nodes -newkey rsa:2048 -keyout server.rsa.key -out server.rsa.crt -days 3650
 ```

+#### Nomad

+To enable TLS between Poseidon and Nomad, TLS needs to be first activated in Nomad.
+See [the Nomad documentation](https://learn.hashicorp.com/collections/nomad/transport-security) for a guideline on how to do that.

+Afterwards, it is *required* to set the `nomad.tls.active` config option to `true`, as Nomad will no longer accept any connections over HTTP.
+To make sure the authenticity of the Nomad host can be validated, the `nomad.tls.cafile` option has to point to a certificate of the signing authority.

+If using mutual TLS between Poseidon and Nomad is desired, the `nomad.tls.certfile` and `nomad.tls.keyfile` options can hold a client certificate.
+This certificate must be signed by the same CA as the certificates of the Nomad hosts.
+Note that mTLS can (and should) be enforced by Nomad in this case using the [verify_https_client](https://www.nomadproject.io/docs/configuration/tls#verify_https_client) configuration option.

 ## Tests